Meet our team

 Tel: 01179 757485

 Cara is a Mathematics graduate from University of Bristol and joined the Statistics and Clinical Studies team in August 2007.
 She subsequently gained and MSc in Statistics and Management Science from University of West England.
-Cara is a principal statistician providing statistical support for the design and analysis of clinical trials.
-Cara was the trial statistician for PLANET-2 and is the trial statistician for SONAR.
-She is also involved in several funding applications.
+Cara is a Principal Statistician providing statistical support for the design and analysis of clinical trials.
+Cara was the trial statistician for PLANET-2 and is the trial statistician for TREATT and the PANDA programme.
+She is the lead statistician for several trials and is also involved in several funding applications.

 Tel: 01179 757432

 Laura undertook a placement year at NHSBT during her undergraduate degree and subsequently gained an MSc in Statistics with Applications in Medicine from University of Southampton.
-She returned to NHSBT in 2011 as a Senior Statistician, providing statistical expertise in the design and analysis of clinical trials.
-Laura is the trial statistician for HLA-Epitope, EVNP, DCD kidney and PITHIA; and is the independent statistician for TREATT.
-Prior to working full time in clinical trials, she undertook extensive analysis of kidney transplant data from the UK Transplant Registry.
+She returned to NHSBT in 2011, initially undertaking analyses of kidney transplant data from the UK Transplant Registry.
+Now as a Senior Statistician, she provides statistical expertise in the design and analysis of clinical trials.
+Laura is the trial statistician for several transplant trials, and is the independent statistician for TREATT.

 Tel: 01179 757431

 Daphne joined NHSBT CTU in March 2021.
 Before that she spent approximately 15 years working in biostatistics, epidemiology and evidence synthesis at the University of Bristol, Bath and Manchester.
 She is a chartered Statistician (RSS), trained in Mathematics (BSc) and Computational Statistics (MSc).
 The MRC supported her PhD at the Environment Epidemiology Unit in Southampton which was followed by an ESRC post-doctoral award at the Centre for Multilevel Modelling.
 Daphne is currently working on the DRIVE and PLUS trials.